mystery000/devopsx/README.md

 - **Self-Correcting**
   - Commands have their output fed back to the agent, allowing it to self-correct.
 - **Model Support**
-  - Use OpenAI, Azure, Anthropic, Gemini, GROQ or serve locally with `llama.cpp`
+  - Use OpenAI, Azure, Anthropic, Groq or serve locally with `llama.cpp`
 - **Miscellaneous**
   - Tab completion.
   - Automatic naming of conversations.